geraldb/talks/javascript2019.md

 Q: And in what programming language(s)?

-## Trivia Quiz - Q: What's the world's most popular programming language?
+## Trivia Quiz - Q: What's the World's Most Popular Programming Language?

 - [ A ] JavaScript
 - [ B ] Python